GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/sneddon/Example.rst

 We compute the displacement field induced by the presence of a pressurized fracture, of length :math:`L_f`, in a porous medium.

-GEOSX will calculate the displacement field in the porous matrix and the displacement jump at the fracture surface.
+GEOS will calculate the displacement field in the porous matrix and the displacement jump at the fracture surface.
 We will use the analytical solution for the fracture aperture, :math:`w_n` (normal component of the jump), to verify the numerical results